81st Academy Awards: Ceremony information

 Hugh Jackman hosted the 81st Academy Awards.

 Due to the declining viewership of the recent Academy Awards ceremonies, AMPAS had contracted an entirely new production team in an attempt to revive interest surrounding both the awards and festivities.
 In September 2008, the Academy selected producers Bill Condon and Laurence Mark to co-produce the telecast.
 Nearly three months later, actor Hugh Jackman, who had previously emceed three consecutive Tony Awards ceremonies between 2003 and 2005, was chosen as host of the 2009 gala.
 Jackman expressed his anticipation of the awards in the few days preceding, and had commented that he was thrilled with preparations for the ceremony.

 Notable changes were introduced in the production of the telecast.
 In an attempt to build suspense and curiosity leading up to the awards, Condon and Mark announced that they would not reveal any of the presenters or performers who would participate in the Oscarcast.
 Another unique feature of the ceremony was that the orchestra performed onstage instead of being relegated to a pit.
 In a break from previous presentations, five previous Oscar-winning performers presented each of the acting categories as opposed to only one or two.
 In addition, the Academy announced that for the first time since Oscar began broadcasting on television, film studios would be able to televise advertisements promoting their upcoming films.
 Furthermore, a montage of upcoming 2009 films was shown over the ceremony's closing credits.

 Several other people participated in the production of the ceremony.
 Chris Harrison hosted "Road to the Oscars", a weekly behind-the-scenes video blog on the Oscar ceremony website.
 David Rockwell designed a new set and stage design for the ceremony.
 Film historian and author Robert Osborne greeted guests entering the festivities at the Hollywood and Highland Center.
 Film director Judd Apatow filmed a comedy montage which featured Seth Rogen and James Franco reprising their roles from Pineapple Express.
 Director Baz Luhrmann produced a song and dance number saluting movie musicals.

 Peter Gabriel, who was originally scheduled to perform his nominated song "Down to Earth" from WALL-E during the live broadcast, declined to perform after learning that he would be allowed to sing only 65 seconds of the song during the ceremony's Best Original Song nominee performances.
 Gabriel still attended the ceremony but singer John Legend, backed by the Soweto Gospel Choir, performed the song in place of Gabriel.
+Similarly, M.I.A. declined to perform her nominated song "O...
+Saya" once she learned the performance would last for only one minute.